 - nutritional facts tomato soup (3)

-- nutritional content for rice (2)
+- rice with beans and steak nutritional content (2)